 |Romania||2 – 10|

-Keep in mind that this method does not guarantee a full EU VAT ID verification, but it can help to decide whether you need to take extra steps or can dismiss the number immediately.
+Keep in mind that this method does not guarantee a full EU VAT ID verification, but it can help to decide whether you need to take extra steps of the VAT number validation or can dismiss the number immediately.

 The EU has put together a useful tool that allows individuals to check VAT ID online.
 The system, called VIAS, allows verify the validity of VAT numbers in the EU countries by simply submitting a number online and seeing the company registered by that number within seconds.
 Similar service is also provided in the UK by the HMRC.